 The academic environment at Babson is a rigorous one, and we look for students who have best prepared themselves for success at the college level.
 Most admitted students have carried four to five courses per year in the five major academic subject areas: English, mathematics, social science, laboratory science, and foreign language.

-Additionally, because students take Quantitative Methods with Calculus in their first year at Babson, we highly recommend pursuing mathematics through pre-calculus at a minimum.
+Additionally, we highly recommend pursuing mathematics through pre-calculus at a minimum.